What is the full form of FEMA

 FEMA: Foreign Exchange Management Act

-Its head office which is called Enforcement Directorate is located in New Delhi.
-It has five zonal offices which are located in Delhi, Mumbai, Chennai, Kolkata and Jalandhar.
+Its head office, which is called Enforcement Directorate, is located in New Delhi.
+It has five zonal offices, which are located in Delhi, Mumbai, Chennai, Kolkata, and Jalandhar.
 Each zonal office is headed by the Deputy Director.
-Each Zone is further divided into 7 sub-zonal offices and 5 field units.
-The sub-zonal office is headed by Assistant Director and the field unit is headed by Chief Enforcement Officer.
+Each Zone is further divided into seven sub-zonal offices and five field units.
+The sub-zonal office is headed by Assistant Director, and the field unit is headed by Chief Enforcement Officer.

 The key objective of the FEMA is to consolidate and amend the laws related to foreign exchange to facilitate external trade and payments.
-The other objective for which it is formulated is to promote the orderly development and maintenance of foreign exchange market in India.
-FEMA is applicable throughout the India.
-It is also applicable to all offices, agencies which are outside India but owned or controlled by a person who is a citizen of India.
+The other objective for which it is formulated is to promote the orderly development and maintenance of the foreign exchange market in India.
+FEMA is applicable throughout India.
+It is also applicable to all offices and agencies which are outside India but owned or controlled by a person who is a citizen of India.

 History of FEMA:

 FEMA was first implemented in 1999 to replace FERA, which had grown antiquated and had received criticism for being overly restrictive.
 To regulate foreign exchange operations and stop capital from leaving India, FERA was established in 1973.
 But over time, FERA had grown overly inflexible and had erected many administrative barriers in the way of people and businesses that sought to conduct foreign currency operations.

 FEMA, on the other hand, was implemented with the goal of liberalizing India's foreign exchange policy and making it simpler for individuals and corporations to conduct foreign exchange operations.
 FEMA sought to establish a more open and market-oriented foreign exchange policy that would support India's economic development and progress.

 FEMA has a number of significant rules that govern foreign exchange transactions in India.
 Among FEMA's most important rules are the following:

 Role of FEMA in the Indian Economy: